alextremp/brusc/README.md

 To create a new Release, take in mind:
 * The Release Tag must be named *vX.Y.Z* where X.Y.Z are the _semver_ numbers that will correspond to the published package's version.
 * Travis CI will launch [versiona](https://www.npmjs.com/package/versiona) which will:
-  * Update the package.json to the X.Y.Z version set in the Release Tag
+  * Update & commit to master the package.json to the X.Y.Z version set in the Release Tag
   * Publish the NPM package with the X.Y.Z version